adobe/helix-sidekick-extension/README.md

 1. Verify that your _Extensions_ page displays a box like this:<br />
 ![Extension box](docs/imgs/install_extension_box.jpg)<br />
 1. Configurations are not automatically migrated to the Unpacked extension.
 Either follow the steps under [Adding projects to the extension](#adding-projects-to-the-extension) or Export/Import the other plugin's configuration.
-1. If you do not see the Sidekick JavaScript files in the browser debug window.
-Check that they are not being ignored.
+1. If you do not see the Sidekick JavaScript files in the browser debug window, check that they are not being ignored.
 Ensure "Content scripts injected by extensions" is unchecked: <br />
 ![Framework ignore list](docs/imgs/framework_ingore_list.jpg)

 #### Testing a local project config